qgis/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

 Labels are a good way to communicate information such as the names of individual places, but they can't be used for everything.
-For example, let's say that someone wants to know what each :guilabel:`landuse` area is used for.
+For example, let's say that someone wants to know what each ``landuse`` area is used for.
 Using labels, you'd get this:

 .. figure:: img/bad_landuse_labels.png